Game Academy

 COST: No cost

-In our 3rd level course, you will develop a capstone game within your own indie game studio!
+In Studio, you will take your expertise from earlier classes to develop a capstone game within your own indie game studio!
 Be the lead programmer, creative director, digital artist, narrative, or music designer, among many other roles needed in a game design team.
 Meet industry mentors, get help with college apps, and present your game at local events.

 LOCATION: Learning Lab